-Furthermore, SEBI has specific regulations for the entry and functioning of various participants of the securities market like Merchant Bankers, Mutual Funds, Portfolio Managers, Credit Rating Agencies, Stock Brokers and Sub-Brokers, Share Transfer Agents, Underwriters, Foreign Institutional Investors ("FII”), Foreign Venture Capital Investors (FVCI), Venture Capital Funds and recently Alternative Investment Funds (“AIF”) which inter alia aim to cover all investment vehicles including those that are presently unregulated.
+SEBI further has specific regulations for the entry and functioning of various participants of the securities market like Merchant Bankers, Mutual Funds, Portfolio Managers, Credit Rating Agencies, Stock Brokers and Sub-Brokers, Share Transfer Agents, Underwriters, FPIs (“FII”), Foreign Venture Capital Investors (FVCI), Venture Capital Funds and recently Alternative Investment Funds (“AIF”) which, inter alia, aim to cover all investment vehicles including those that are presently unregulated.

 Legal & Regulatory

-The securities market has four regulators – Ministry of Finance, Government of India (Department of Economic Affairs), Ministry of Company Affairs, Government of India, the RBI and SEBI.
+The securities market has four regulators – Ministry of Finance, Government of India (Department of Economic Affairs), Ministry of Corporate Affairs, Government of India, the RBI and SEBI.

-The other main regulations governing the functioning of the capital markets are the SEBI (Issue of Capital and Disclosure (ICDR) Regulations 2009, SEBI (Intermediaries) Regulations, 2008, SEBI (Prohibition of fraudulent and Unfair Trade Practices relating to securities market) Regulations, 2003, SEBI (Prohibition of Insider Trading) Regulations, 1992, the Companies Act, 1956, Indian Contract Act, 1872 and Income Tax Act, 1961.
+The other main regulations governing the functioning of the capital markets are the SEBI (Issue of Capital and Disclosure (ICDR) Regulations 2009, SEBI (Intermediaries) Regulations, 2008, SEBI (Prohibition of fraudulent and Unfair Trade Practices relating to securities market) Regulations, 2003, SEBI (Prohibition of Insider Trading) Regulations, 1992, SEBI (Listing Obligations and Disclosure Requirements), 2015, the Companies Act, 2013, Indian Contract Act, 1872 and Income Tax Act, 1961.

 Taxation & Other Charges

-The various charges and taxes levied on a securities market transaction include Brokerage, Transaction Charge, Turnover Fees, Stamp Duty, Service Tax and Securities Transaction Tax (“STT"); brokerage and STT being the highest two charges.
+The various charges and taxes levied on a securities market transaction include Brokerage, Transaction Charge, SEBI Turnover Fees, Stamp Duty, Service Tax and Securities Transaction Tax (“STT”) and Dividend Distribution Tax; brokerage and Dividend Distribution Tax being the highest two charges.
 The cost levied differs based on whether the transaction is of cash, futures or option and whether delivery is taken or transaction is intraday.
 In case of options, there is a separate charge if the options are exercised.

 Further, income tax in the form of capital gains is levied on the sale of securities in the following manner: